Skip to content ↓

 1. Fraud and corruption are serious offences and staff may face disciplinary action if there is evidence that they have been involved in these activities.

-1. The CEO and CFO will determine, in discussion with the Chair, whether civil, and / or criminal prosecution is appropriate having considered:
+1. The CEO and Deputy Chief Executive Officer (DCEO) will determine, in discussion with the Chair, whether civil, and / or criminal prosecution is appropriate having considered:

 • Indicative costs;